 a Olfa P-cutter 450.
 The ailerons' edges were sawed in with the TIGER razorsaw.

 The general colour is Fed.
-Standard FS 25042 Gloss Sea Blue, for which WEM WEMCC ACUS 07 enamel was used.
-(Alternative paints are also widely available for the Sea Blue).
+Standard FS 25042 Gloss Sea Blue, for which White Ensign Model WEMCC ACUS 07 enamel was used.
+(Alternative paints are also widely available for the Gloss Sea Blue).

 The decals were applied, picking the